Queeny Park

 The Monarch Chesterfield Trail

 A great option in the suburb of Chesterfield, west of St. Louis.
 The Monarch Chesterfield Trail is a part of the Missouri Greenway that follows the Bonhomme Creek.
-It’s built on top of the Monarch Chesterfield Levee, which protects 4,000 acres of land from the waters of the Missouri River.
-It’s 11 miles of paved suburban scenery that can connect to Katy Trail State Park and the Katy Trail.
-TRAIL INFO
+The mainly paved trail is built on top of the Monarch Chesterfield Levee, which protects 4,000 acres of land from the waters of the Missouri River.
+The main trail runs for between River’s Edge Park and Centaur Rd.
+Our 9.5 mile (one-way) route includes a jaunt over the Boone Bridge, allowing a glimpse of the Missouri River and connection to the Katy Trail.
+ROUTE MAP TRAIL INFORMATION & MAP